Huey-Magoos-IT/magooos-site/memory-bank/activeContext.md

    - Added placeholder sorting functionality to be updated when CSV format is finalized
    - Preserved role-based access control (DATA role required)

+## Recent UI Update: Logo Change

+Updated the Huey Team logo in the sidebar from the "E" image to the "g_with_tm_black-01" image from the huey-site-images S3 bucket.
+This change affects the logo displayed next to the "HUEY TEAM" text in the sidebar component.

 ## Current Status

 ✅ Implemented: New client-side CSV processing system for reports